TanuAgrawal123/100DaysOfCode/README.md

 <a name="day-18"></a>
 ### Day 18: November 1, 2018

-**Today's Focus**:
+**Today's Focus**: Baiscs of javascript:comment in javascript,declaration and itialisation of variable, case sensitivity property etc.

 **Details**:

  - javascript is on e of the core technology of web development.
- - Learned about comments, decleration and itialisation,case sensitivity,compound assignment,applying operators on variables.
+ - Learned about comments, decleration and itialisation, case sensitivity,compound assignment, applying operators on variables, string variable decleration, escape sequence, concatenation of string, finding length of string, immutability property of string.